bertreb/pimatic-bluelink/README.md

   defrost: "default value for remote start"
   windscreenHeating: "default value for remote start"
   temperature: "default value for remote start"
-}
+  pollTimePassive: "The time between status poll in passive mode (default 3600000 ms (is 1 hour))"
+  pollTimeActive:  "The time between status poll in active mode (default 120000 ms (is 2 minutes))" }
 ```